/etc/init.d/sshd restart

 How to secure the /tmp partition on a VPS with noexec,nosuid option?

 On a VPS, there are 2 ways to mount OR secure /tmp and /var/tmp partitions with the noexec,nosuid option.
-One way is to mount these partitions from the Node the VPS resides on.
+One way is to mount these partitions from the Host Node (hosting provider can do this) and the other way is to mount them from within the VPS.

 1) Login to the Node server and execute the following command: